Kitware/pybsm/docs/review_process.rst

 Documentation Build (``test-docs-build``)
 -----------------------------------------
-Performs a build of our sphinx documentation.
+Performs a build of our Sphinx documentation.

 Passage of this check is strictly required.